Skelton High Street, about this time.

 About 9 p.m. on Monday the police found the defendant causing a disturbance and on being requested to go home he refused and used foul language.

-On their attempting to lock him up he became very violent and kicked the Officers.
 He is an old offender, with previous convictions for assaulting PC Symons.
 He was sentenced to 2 months prison with hard labour for the assault and fined 2s 6d and costs for being drunk.

 24th October -